- Aims and Objectives

 Parish Tree Warden

-In 2011 the parish council appointed a Tree Warden to help look after, monitor and record the trees in the parish.
-Northamptonshire County Council runs the Tree Warden Scheme.
-Helmdon's Tree Warden is Phillip Ward; if you have any questions, comments or concerns please get in touch with him.
+West Northants Council runs a Tree Warden Scheme.
+In 2011 Helmdon Parish Council appointed a Tree Warden to help look after, monitor and record the trees in the parish.
+Helmdon's Tree Warden is Mike Birchall; if you have any questions, comments or concerns please get in touch with him.

 Parish Paths Warden

-One of the oldest offices held by the parish council, the Parish Paths Warden is responsible for liaising between the path network users and the County Council who are responsible for the upkeep of the paths.
+One of the oldest offices held by the Parish Council, the Parish Paths Warden is responsible for liaising between the path network users and West Northants Council who are responsible for the upkeep of the paths.
 Helmdon's Parish Paths Warden is Roger Miles.
 If you have any questions, comments or concerns please get in touch with him.

 Comments and Suggestions